 539; 541-545; 554-558; 572; 574; 576; 578; 605-607; 609-617; 622; 626; 628; 630; 632; 634; 662; 664; 1932 and 1933

 579- 582; 587-591; 637-641; 652-654; 657-658; remainder erven 651 and portions of remainder erven 648, 650 Philippi Schaapkraal.

 Using satellite imagery and City of Cape Town resources one has a clear perspective of the applicable areas:

-From the Satellite imagery one can clearly see that the South-West quadrant is extensively used for farming activity, whilst the South-East quadrant not so, BUT there’s good reason for this.
-The South-East quadrant contains significant tracks of land which has been designated as containing critical biodiversity and critical ecological support areas.
+From the Satellite imagery one can clearly see that the South-West quadrant is extensively used for farming activity, whilst the South-East quadrant not so, BUT for good reason.
+The South-East quadrant contains significant tracks of land which has been designated as containing critical biodiversity and ecological support areas.